-Persons with disabilities, who require additional assistance or a reasonable accommodation request regarding City services, programs, activities, and facilities, should contact Human Relations.
-Contact the City’s ADA Coordinator at least 48 hours in advance for assistance by calling (361) 826-3190.
+Persons with disabilities, who require additional assistance or a reasonable accommodation request regarding City services, programs, activities, and facilities, can contact the City at least 48 hours in advance for assistance by calling (361) 826-3124.

-The Trash and Recycle Pick-Up Service (TARPS) provides a reasonable accommodation to assist individuals who have a temporary/permanent disability or medical condition which prohibits them from pulling or pushing the garbage/recycling cart(s) to the curb on their designated pick-up days.
+Solid Waste Service provides a reasonable accommodation to assist individuals who have a temporary/permanent disability or medical condition which prohibits them from pulling or pushing the garbage/recycling cart(s) to the curb on their designated pick-up days.
 Individuals must not have anyone in their home who can provide this assistance.
-Call (361) 826-3190 for more information.
+Please call 311 for more information.

 Final Code of Ordinance, Discrimination Against Individuals with Disabilities

 The City of Corpus Christi Committee for Persons with Disabilities, a City advisory board, recommended to City Council a non-discrimination ordinance which would amend the Code of Ordinances, City of Corpus Christi, Chapter 24, Human Relations, by adding Article V, Discrimination Against Individuals with Disabilities, establishing procedure and implementation; providing publication; providing for severance; and providing for penalties.
 The committee held a series of public meetings on the proposed ordinance.